-The Emergency Management Plan can be activated on the order of the official designated by local ordinance.
+The Emergency Management Plan can be activated on the order of the official designated by California State Emergency Management Executive Order 1056.

 202.2.1 RECALL OF PERSONNEL

 In the event that the Emergency Management Plan is activated, all employees of the San Francisco State University Police Department are subject to immediate recall.
 Employees may also be subject to recall during extraordinary circumstances as deemed necessary by the Chief of Police or the authorized designee.